GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 </details>

 <details>
-<summary>Update Attachment Request - Change Resource Order (Move resource to the bottom.(Applicable to both files and links))</summary>
+<summary>Update Attachment Request - Change Resource Order (Move resource to the bottom of the list.
+Applicable to both files and links)</summary>
 <p>
 <code><pre>
 {